docsforadobe/after-effects-plugin-guide/docs/effect-ui-events/custom-ui-and-drawbot.md

 ---

-## Make Your Custom UI Look Not So “Custom”
+## Make Your Custom UI Look Not So "Custom"

 Use the new [PF_EffectCustomUIOverlayThemeSuite](#effect-ui-events-custom-ui-and-drawbot-pf-effectcustomuioverlaythemesuite) to match the host application UI.
 Your users will thank you.